casco/Panoptes4Cientopolis/README.md

 >docker-compose up

 After a while it will start four [Docker](https://www.docker.com) VMs with the core services used by Panoptes.
-Pay atention to the line that tells you the server is running on http://0.0.0.0:3000/ .
+Pay atention to the line that tells you "Listening on tcp://0.0.0.0:3000" .
 That means Panoptes is running.

 # Setup Panoptes DB and admin user
 The first time you start Panoptes, you need to recreate its DB, generate a password for the admin user (zooniverse_admin), and get an API code.